NVIDIA/deepops/docs/slurm-perf-cluster.md

-SlurmPerf Deployment Guide
+High-Performance Multi-Node Cluster Deployment Guide
 ===

-## High-Performance Multi-Node Cluster Deployment Guide
+## Overview

    This guide utilizes a collection of playbooks to configure a cluster, deploy a workload manager, and verify performance.

-   It leverages open source tools such as Pyxis and Enroot to optimize Slurm for multi-node Deep Learning jobs beyond the cluster configuration described in the [Slurm Deployment Guide](https://github.com/NVIDIA/deepops/blob/master/docs/slurm-cluster.md).
+   It leverages open source tools such as Pyxis and Enroot to optimize Slurm for multi-node Deep Learning jobs beyond the cluster configuration described in the [Slurm Deployment Guide](/docs/slurm-cluster.md).
 Additional details can be found [here](https://docs.nvidia.com/ngc/multi-node-bert-user-guide).

 ## Supported Distributions